Y4 2025 - 2026

 Love Music Trust

 We are very fortunate here at Elworth that all our Year 4 children benefit from weekly whole class instrument lessons!
-Year 4 will be having tuition in Woodwind.
-The instruments will come home later in the term for the children to practise their pieces.
+Children should practise their clarinets at home.

 PE Timetables

-PE is timetabled for Thursday afternoon for children in year 4 this term and all children need to come to school dressed in their PE kit at this time.
-At this time of the year, the weather is very changeable so always send your child in with the appropriate PE uniform including a waterproof jacket/coat (please refer to the school PE uniform policy on our website for guidance).
+PE is timetabled for Wednesday afternoon for children in year 4 this term and all children need to come to school dressed in their PE kit at this time.
+As always, the weather can be very changeable so always send your child in with the appropriate PE uniform including a waterproof jacket/coat (please refer to the school PE uniform policy on our website for guidance).
 May we remind you that all uniform should be labelled to avoid any confusion and missing kit.

 Fitness Friday